-Panorama Destination Indonesia has continued to operate throughout the pandemic, working alongside government officials in each of its branch offices in Medan, Jakarta, Yogyakarta, Bali and Labuan Bajo.
-We are working closely with local government, international experts and colleagues in the Indonesian tourism sector to ensure the health and safety of travellers.
+Panorama Destination Indonesia has continued to operate throughout the pandemic, working alongside government officials in our branch offices in Medan, Jakarta, Yogyakarta, Bali and Labuan Bajo.
+We are working closely with local government, international experts and colleagues in the tourism sector to ensure the health and safety of travellers.

 Panorama Destination will continue to provide the latest breaking news regarding Covid-19 and its impact on tourism via our social media channels: